 How long does the audit process take?

-The certification audit team processes audit materials within one week upon their arrival at PMI.
-Once PMI reviews and approves audit materials, PMI will send an e-mail containing your eligibility code and exam scheduling instructions.
+The certification audit team processes audit materials within 5 to 7 business days of their arrival at PMI.
+Once PMI reviews and approves audit materials, PMI will send an e-mail containing your payment instructions.

 What is the best way to send audit materials to PMI?

 You can send your completed audit forms, depending on where you live, by regular postal mail or express courier service, to either address below.
 PMI will not accept faxed or emailed audits documents.
 Please send all materials at one time, or in one envelope, to expedite the processing time.

 14 Campus Blvd.